Average-user/MazeGen/README.md

 This software provides an implementation of several algorithms to generate mazes.
 The mazes are shown with [Gloss](https://hackage.haskell.org/package/gloss)
-(2D vector graphics, package for Haskell) and as an optional parameter, the program can draw the path between the upper-left and bottom-right corner, since this can help to visualize the difference of styles between the algorithms.
+(2D vector graphics, package for Haskell).
+It also allows to draw paths from one place to another, and is capable of generating perfect and non-perfect mazes.
 This project is strongly inspired by [this](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) blog of Maze Generation algorithms